QJiePing/cs2103aug2014-w10-2j/README.txt

 =======
 //using external jar: json-simple.jar to output format in json format
-//using external jar: json-simple.jar to read in information in json format writeToFile(): boolean               //output task information in json format in storage file readFromFile(): boolean               //read storage file for task information and initialise all task object and put into the global task arrayList
+//using external jar: json-simple.jar to read in information in json format +writeToFile(): boolean               //output task information in json format in storage file +readFromFile(): boolean               //read storage file for task information and initialise all task object and put into the global task arrayList

 ====
 Task